 Seneca’s hydraulic fracturing fluids are in full compliance with both EPA and state regulations.
 Seneca voluntarily participates in FracFocus.org, an independent website that provides information to help stakeholders understand the additives in the water being used for all of Seneca’s shale development operations in Appalachia as well as oil operations in California.
 Seneca also voluntarily provides this data to the Pennsylvania Department of Environmental Protection.

 Seneca takes pride in enhancing marginal habitats in the areas in which we work through reclamation and planting strategies suggested by state and federal resource agencies, conservation organizations and private landowners.
 Seneca has been directly involved in restoration activities ranging from stream improvements to reseeding with native grasses.

 Seneca has upgraded more than 150 miles of dirt and gravel roads with limestone running surfaces and constructs all drilling pads with limestone erosion and sedimentation controls.
 We have seen positive in-stream impacts with aquatic diversity from these watershed enhancement strategies through buffered in-stream pH values during storm events.

-Seneca has worked with resource agencies in Pennsylvania and California to identify and cooperatively manage the protection of threatened and endangered species, as well as eradicating invasive plant species.
+Seneca has worked with resource agencies in Pennsylvania to identify and cooperatively manage the protection of threatened and endangered species, as well as eradicating invasive plant species.

 Seneca prides itself on being an industry leader in managing water assets.
 For calendar 2020, based on a survey of environmental performance conducted by the The American Exploration and Production Council (“AXPC”) – a national trade association representing the largest independent oil and natural gas exploration and production companies in the United States – Seneca Resources ranked 2nd best out of 22 companies for our recycled water rate.